Institute of Chartered Shipbrokers

 The Institute of Chartered Shipbrokers (ICS) is a professional and learned society for all members of the commercial shipping industry worldwide.
 After being founded in 1911 in London, the ICS was granted a Royal Charter in 1920.

-The Institute provides the shipping industry with highly qualified professionals being the only internationally recognised professional body in the commercial maritime sphere.
+The Institute is the only internationally recognised professional body in the commercial maritime arena.

+Its members form a global network of commercial maritime professionals, including shipbrokers, Ship Owners and ship agents throughout the world.

-It represents shipbrokers, ship managers and ship agents throughout the world with 24 branches in key locations and comprises 4,000 individual Members and Fellows.
+The Institute consists of 27 branches, 11 International Teaching Centres and 11 Recognised Partners in key locations across the world.
+Their professional network comprises 4,000 individual Members and Fellows.